creame/joinchat/README.txt

 Add your logo, profile picture or even an animated gif.
 Define in which pages or zones it should appear, the delay time, if you want it to the right or to the left, only on mobile phones or also on the desktop.
 You can define a tooltip to capture the user's attention, the limit is set by your creativity.

 #### 📝 Edit at publication level.
-You can **change main settings on every Post, Page, Product or CPT**.
+You can **change main settings on every Post, Page, Product or CPT and for Tag or Category archive pages**.
 In the right side you will find Join.chat metabox where you can modify Phone, CTA, Message and display options.

 #### 🔴 Show a notification.
 Use a balloon on the button to get the user's attention.
 In this way, you ensure that you do not miss any important message you want to give them, surprise them in a less intrusive way.